postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 #### Forcing JSON formatting

 For Postman to automatically format the body, make sure the appropriate Content-Type header is returned.
 If not, you can force formatting through JSON.
-You can force JSON formatting under the **General** tab in the **SETTINGS** modal.
+You can force JSON formatting under the **General** tab in the **Settings** modal.
 To do so, select **JSON** from the **Language detection** dropdown list.

 <img alt="Language detection" src="https://assets.postman.com/postman-docs/language-detection-json.jpg"/>